Tumamoc Hill is a popular hiking spot and natural preserve in southwest Tucson.

 No.

-There are two outstanding ways to experience Tumamoc Hill more fully.
+There are two outstanding ways to experience Tumamoc Hill more fully:

-(1) There is an ongoing science lecture series, which is free to the public!
-The Science Café at Tumamoc Hill provides speakers on topics that relate to the science, history, archeology, and educational mission of Tumamoc Hill.
-The talks are held in the library of the old Desert Laboratory (the buildings that are roughly half-way up the Hill).
-The staff asks that you make a reservation for the Science Café so they can have sufficient shuttle service for the participants.
+(1)There is an ongoing Tumamoc Talks Lecture Series, which is free to the public!
+The Tumamoc Talks provide speakers on topics that relate to the science, history, archeology, and educational mission of Tumamoc Hill.
+The talks are held in the Boathouse (located in the stone building at the bottom of the Hill).

 Yes - you can follow Tumamoc Hill on Instagram.
 Use hashtag #TumamocHill.